zbauer91/zbauer91.github.io/_posts/2018-03-05-jekyll-the-easy-way.markdown

 I couldn't just show them my twitter, right?....right?

 I had known about Jekyll for some time now and decided to give it a go and see if I could make a functioning blog!
-It turns out you can, but woe is you if you try and integrate things outside the github allow-o-sphere.
+It turns out you can, but woe is you if you try and integrate things outside the GitHub allow-o-sphere.

 {:.section-header .container}
 #### Concepts Learned: